Guides, tips, and systems advice from the leader in cloud accounting services.

 This government-sponsored tax incentive rewards companies for conducting R&D activities in the United States, and even pre-revenue startups can use the R&D tax credit to reduce their burn rates.
 Kruze has helped our clients get millions of dollars in tax savings through our work with this tax credit.

-This tax credit can offset your expenses by up to $250,000 a year.
-Note that the maximum amount will double for the tax year 2023 thanks to the Inflation Reduciton Act of 2022.
-Visit our R&D Tax Credit Calculator to estimate how much your company can save.
-Contact us now to see how we can help your early-stage business!
+You can your expenses by up to $250,000 a year (note that the maximum amount will double for the tax year 2023 due to the Inflation Reduction Act of 2022).
+Visit our R&D Tax Credit Calculator to estimate how much your company can save, or contact us now to see how we can help your early-stage business.

 At Kruze Consulting, we’ve developed a refined process to manage bookkeeping for startups and provide a multi-level review of all the accounting.

 Step 1.
-Our process relies on a cloud accounting system like QuickBooks Online and our own software that interfaces with QBO and categorizes and labels transactions.
+Our process relies on a cloud accounting system like QuickBooks Online and Kruze’s own software, which interfaces with QBO, and categorizes and labels transactions.

 Step 2.
 After the initial step, a staff accountant verifies that all the transactions are labeled and in the correct accounts, and then reconciles the accounts against statements.